-Spring events and films are coming soon.
-Beginning February 27th, we are excited to welcome you back to Stocker Arts Center, where your safety remains our top priority.
-We continue to follow best practices as recommended by leading health organizations, the State of Ohio, and the Lorain County Health Department including:
+Spring events and films are here.
+We welcome you back to Stocker Arts Center,.
+Because your safety remains our top priority, we continue to follow best practices as recommended by leading health organizations, the State of Ohio, and the Lorain County Health Department, as well as from other performing arts centers and arts organizations, including:

-- When entering the building, patrons, staff and performers must their temperatures checked.
+- When entering the building, patrons, staff and performers must have their temperatures checked.

 - Contact tracing forms must be completed by all patrons, staff and performers.

 - By state and local health department mandates, we must use one set of doors for theatre entry and another set of doors for exit.
-We are limited to a maximum of 138 people total in the Hoke Theatre audience area for any event or film.
+We are limited to a maximum of 25% of fixed seating in the Hoke Theatre audience area for any event or film.

 - Six foot social distancing must be maintained in the lobby, box office lines, theatre entrances, seating, etc.